Degrees and Certifications:

 4. Summary Writing.
 I've included a step by step PowerPoint on how to write a summary, which may prove helpful on a number of our assignments.

 There are a few other things included in the Help Center.
-There's information about how AR (our reading program); AR makes up a hearty percent of your student's grade, so it's important that you and your student are familiar with this program.
-Finally, the Help Center explains how students can make-up their missing work.
-Students have a 2 week grace-period for most assignments they miss.
+There's information about how AR (our reading program) works; AR makes up a hearty percent of your student's grade, so it's important that you and your student are familiar with this program.
+Finally, please ignore the make-up work information in the help center.
+Things are obviously a bit different now that everything is online.
+Students have a 1 week grace-period for most assignments they miss.
 They can still receive FULL credit if the work is submitted within this time frame.
-But please be aware - assignments will NOT be accepted after the 2 week grace-period has passed!
+But please be aware - assignments will NOT be accepted on the 8th day after the due date.
 This too is a subject in which your student(s) need be familiar with.

 In addition to offering writing assistance to students, the Help Center also includes valuable information for parents who want to learn more about my classroom procedures.
 The list below provides addition information that can be found in the Help Center: